How does this medication work? What will it do for me?

 Some people may experience side effects other than those listed.
 Check with your doctor if you notice any symptom that worries you while you are taking this medication.

 Are there any other precautions or warnings for this medication?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 HEALTH CANADA ADVISORY

-Health Canada has issued new restrictions concerning the use of Gilenya (fingolimod).
+Health Canada has issued new information concerning the use of fingolimod.
 To read the full Health Canada Advisory, visit Health Canada's web site at www.hc-sc.gc.ca.

 Blood pressure: Fingolimod may also increase blood pressure and is not recommended for people who have uncontrolled high blood pressure.
 If you have high blood pressure, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Cancer: Fingolimod reduces the number of cells that fight infection in the body (white blood cells).
-This may increase your risk of developing infections and cancer, especially those of the skin and lymphoid tissue.
+This may increase your risk of developing infections and certain types of skin cancer and lymphoma (cancer of the lymph nodes).